bryce-sampson/university-clinic-hospital/README.md

-#University Clinic Hospital
+# University Clinic Hospital
-This application will mangage hospital employees and patiants and their interactions
+This application will mangage hospital employees and patients and their interactions.
+It will be built using Object Oriented Programming (OOP) principles, as well as Test Driven Developement (TDD)